NateKulton/code_wars/exercises/codeWarsNotes.md

 I also learnd that usinsg .toString(2) gives you the binary of a number becasue it makes it a base of 2 in that case.
 They talk about it kinda in the docs if you remember that binary is base 2 then you will see that you can tell it the base of the radix (it can a any number between 2 and 36 (including those numbers of course)).

+betterThanAverage.js:

+We are given an array that we need to add up all the number and compare it to our test score and it needs to return true of false if we are better than the average person in the class I think there is a method to recude the array to one number, but if I can't find it I'll just loop through it and then add all the numbers together.
+So I ended up just using the reduce method because I need more practice with it